Disclaimer: I don't own Bewitched. If you don't believe me, I wasn't even born yet when it was on. :P

 "Yes," Samantha nodded, "He wanted to pay you back from the last time he was here."

-"Uh-huh," Darrin said, "Well, at least he had the decency to pop out before I got back."
+"Uh-huh," Darrin replied with that tone in his voice, "Well, at least he had the decency to pop out before I got back."

 "Yes, it went just fine," Darrin nodded and sat on the couch, "I think Larry has really convinced him that I'm some sort of a magician."